 $206,830Time & record bonus

-Paul Tergat became the first man to cross the new finish line when he ran a world record of 2:04:55, passing through Brandenburg Gate – the symbol for reunification.
+Paul Tergat became the first man to cross the new finish line when he ran a world record of 2:04:55 in 2003, passing through Brandenburg Gate – the symbol for reunification.

 A group of runners from one of Germany’s most prestigious athletics clubs, SC Charlottenburg, organized the first BERLIN-MARATHON in 1974.
 It was not until 1981 that the race moved from the Grunewald (a big forest) into the city center of West Berlin.
 Supported by the three western allied forces (Britain, France and USA) it quickly developed into Germany’s biggest and best quality marathon.